lmcrean/odyssey-docs/usage.md

 ## 1.1.
 Committing to Production - Note on compiling static files

-You will need to re-run this command any time you want to deploy changes to the static files in your project, including the React code.
-To do this, you need to delete the existing `build` folder and rebuild it.

-This command will delete the old folder and replace it with the new one:
+This command will delete the old `build` and replace it with the new one:

 ```bash
 npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.
 ```

+You will need to re-run this command any time you want to deploy changes to the static files in your project, including the React code.
+To do this, you need to delete the existing `build` folder and rebuild it.

 # 2. Automated Testing Instructions